-Submission of an application can be made through Innovate and must be received by 10:00 PM, December 27, 2016.
-Applications consist of an Accelerator Award coversheet, work plan, and budget (see below).
+Submission of an application for this cycle can be made through Innovate and must be received by 10:00 PM, March 27,2017.
+Applications consist of an Accelerator Award cover sheet, work plan, and budget (see below).
 Licensing Managers at the TCO are available to assist with the application and support the inventors throughout the process.

 The Accelerator Awards Review Committee is comprised of venture capital, business, and industry experts who will review and evaluate submissions.
 Technologies will be selected based upon commercial potential, impact of funding, budget, and timeline requirements.

 After initial review, the Committee will select finalists and offer each the opportunity to present his or her application in person.
 Finalists may present as an individual or a team.
-A proxy from the OSU community may present on behalf of the inventor.
+A proxy from the Ohio State community may present on behalf of the inventor.

 Selection of Awardees